 National parks closed to hunting: All of Utah's national parks and monuments-except the Grand Staircase-Escalante and Bears Ears national monuments-are closed to hunting.
+See pages 50-51 for details.

-Review application guidebook: If you have questions about the 2022 big game application period, hunt drawing or limited-entry season dates, please see the 2022 Utah Big Game Application Guidebook at wildlife.utah. gov/guidebooks.
-That guidebook was printed in December 2021 and is a companion to this book.
+Review application guidebook: If you have questions about the 2023 big game application period, hunt drawing or limited-entry season dates, please see the 2023 Utah Big Game Application Guidebook at wildlife.utah. gov/guidebooks.
+That guidebook was printed in February and is a companion to this book.